borismus/webvr-boilerplate/README.md

 1. Include webvr-polyfill.js in your project.
-2. Include webvr-manager.js and instantiate a WebVRManager object, passing in your VREffect instance as first argument.
+2. Include webvr-manager.js and instantiate a WebVRManager object, passing in your VREffect instance (from the THREE.js effect library) as first argument.

 For example,